sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 **It's forbidden to have several fragments with the same attributes in uklib**
 * See [[#Multiple fragments with the same attributes]] section for a detailed discussion of this invariant and related cases.

-**It's OK to have a fragment with more targets than all of its refinees.**
+**It's OK to have a fragment with more targets than all of its refiners.**
 * E.g.: `commonMain` has `jvm` across its targets, but there is no `jvmMain` fragment

 > [!note] Fate of `kotlin-project-structure-metadata.json`